September 29, 2025

 "pfSense update management can sometimes be a bit ungainly.
 We'd really appreciate the ability to enable automated updates, especially to patch security threats.
 Or perhaps even a notification that would be sent to the pfSense admin when a new update is available.

-Lower-end pfSense appliances from Netgate have shown themselves to be a bit flaky.
-They will lock up on updates or sometimes lock up for no reason at all.
-When this happens, we've noted that even a reboot of the system doesn't bring it back online, and it must be accessed via emulated serial console (over USB) in order to manually walk it through a startup sequence.
+Lower-end pfSense appliances from Netgate have proven to be somewhat unreliable.
+They will lock up on updates or sometimes lock up for no apparent reason.
+When this happens, we've noted that even a reboot of the system doesn't bring it back online, and it must be accessed via an emulated serial console (over USB) in order to manually walk it through a startup sequence.
 This is extremely problematic at remote/unstaffed locations."

 - Netgate pfSense Review, Chris G.